Breech Presentation

 • If breech suspected → confirm with ultrasound

 Breech presentation suspected / identified before 36 weeks is of limited significance.
-The fetus is likely to spontaneously revert to cepahlic presentation before 36 weeks.
+The fetus is likely to spontaneously revert to cephalic presentation before 36 weeks.

-NICE recommends if breech presentation is confirmed after 36 weeks → discuss the following options:
+NICE recommends that if breech presentation is confirmed after 36 weeks → discuss the following options:

 • Elective caesarean delivery